Ale-98/MessagingServer/MainSystem/README.md

 ---
 A java server, written using RMI technology, able to deal with clients which want to send messages over the network.

+Import project in your IDE as an existing maven project.
+All modules will automatically be visible.

 # Project Structure
 ---
 MainServerMessaggistica is the parent project.